Festus254/dimjimmushroomdata/README.md

 # dimjimmushroomdata
- web app to record and display graph of recorded temperature values using plotly.
+ I created web app using flask to record temperature data and display graph of results using plotly.